-This barbequed Christmas lima beans recipe provides you with an excellent plant-based protein, lots of flavors, and a little bit of kick.
-Great for a cold winter day or when you’re in the mood for a hearty, high fiber, and low-calorie meal.
+This barbequed Christmas lima beans recipe provides you with excellent plant-based protein, lots of flavors, and a little bit of kick.
+Great for a cold winter day or when you’re in the mood for a hearty, high-fiber, and low-calorie meal.

 Although beans can seem high in carbohydrates at first glance, they’re also high in fiber (which don’t affect your blood sugar), meaning that their “net carbs” are quite low.

 “Net carbs” are the amount of carbohydrates that actually impact blood sugars and it’s often more important to pay attention to net carbs than the total amount of carbohydrates.